-We’re not big football fans here, although Ruby has been doing some trash talking about the Eagles (she says how hard could it be to take down a bird?)
-We will be watching the Kitten Bowl, and we’ll probably watch at least part of the big game, just for the commercials.
-Since I believe that there are spiritual lessons in everything, I spent some time last week thinking about what the spiritual aspects of football and the Super Bowl might be.
+We’re not big football fans here, although Ruby loves any excuse to play with her pompoms and make some noise.
+We’ll be watching the Kitten Bowl, and we’ll probably watch at least part of the big game, just for the commercials.
+Since I believe that there are spiritual lessons in everything, I spent some time thinking about what the spiritual aspects of football and the Super Bowl might be.

 On the face of it, football would seem like the least spiritual of all sports.
 It’s a pretty violent game, and it seems to be all about competition and winning.
 And yet, Super Bowl Sunday has become a national holiday, and there’s something about a hundred million people watching the same event that makes me think that there has to be something more to it than just a game.

 What the Super Bowl (and Kitten Bowl) can teach us

 The Super Bowl shows us, in rather dramatic fashion, that you can’t always win in life.
 If your team is playing today, it may be asking a little too much for you to not be attached to the outcome, but for the rest of us, watching the game may be a chance to practice non-attachment, an important premise of many spiritual traditions.
 Of course, if you are rooting for either the Patriots or the Rams, the lesson for fans of one team, at the end of the night, may be about acceptance, and, if you’re a hard core fan, possibly suffering, both key concepts of Buddhism.

 This aspect of winning or losing will be more pronounced in the “real” game.
 There will be no losers in the Kitten Bowl.
 Perhaps this is yet another case of cats being smarter than humans?
 After all, games are supposed to be about fun, not just about winning or losing.
 All players in the Kitten Bowl will be winners: they will be adopted into loving homes after the game.